 This balancing act poses one of the paramount questions of the next 40 years: How can the world adequately feed more than 9 billion people by 2050 in a manner that advances social and economic development while reducing pressure on ecosystems, climate, and water resources?
-The forthcoming World Resources Report, Creating a Sustainable Food Future, seeks to answer this question by proposing a menu of solutions that on major issues at the nexus of development and the environment.
-For more information about the World Resources Report and to access previous
+The forthcoming World Resources Report, Creating a Sustainable Food Future, seeks to answer this question by proposing a menu of solutions that can achieve the great balancing act.
+"Reducing Food Loss and Waste" profiles one of the solutions on this menu and is an installment in a series of working papers leading up to the World Resources Report.